SFDO-Tooling/CumulusCI/docs/robot-playwright.md

 ### Things to Notice

 This example test is unable to use any of the existing Selenium-based keywords, except for two.
-We\'ve created a new library based on Playwright and the Browser library with two keywords that are similar to existing keywords: [Open Test Browser](Keywords.html#SalesforcePlaywright.Open%20Test%20Browser) and
+We've created a new library based on Playwright and the Browser library with two keywords that are similar to existing keywords: [Open Test Browser](Keywords.html#SalesforcePlaywright.Open%20Test%20Browser) and